wlsf82/protractor-helper/README.md

 Follow Walmyr on Twitter ([@wlsf82](https://twitter.com/walmyrlimaesilv)).

-Thanks to [Paulo Gonçalves](https://www.linkedin.com/in/paulo-goncalves/) and [Michiel Cuijpers](https://github.com/MichielCuijpers) for contributing to the project.
+Thanks to [Paulo Gonçalves](https://www.linkedin.com/in/paulo-goncalves/), [Lucas Amaral](https://www.linkedin.com/in/lopesdoamaral/), and [Michiel Cuijpers](https://github.com/MichielCuijpers) for contributing to the project.

 ---